Icinga/icinga2/doc/6-configuring-icinga-2.md

       ignore where service.name == "nrpe-health"
     }

-This examples omits the `parent_host_name` attribute and Icinga 2 automatically sets its value to the name of the host object matched by the apply rule condition.
+This example omits the `parent_host_name` attribute and Icinga 2 automatically sets its value to the name of the host object matched by the apply rule condition.
 All services where apply matches are made implicit child services in this dependency relation.